felicitykendle/bordoley.github.io/Resume.md

 *June, 2012 - May, 2014* : **Amazon.com, Sofware Development Manager** (Amazon Cloud Drive Desktop)
 * Led a team of six developers and two QA engineers in building and delivering the Amazon Cloud Drive desktop client for Mac and Windows, from scratch and through multiple iterations.
 * Worked closely with product development, design and usability teams to define the customer experience and slice functionality into useful independent releases.
-* Established an agile scrum process for the team that closely integrates design and product management in development process.
+* Established an agile scrum process for the team that closely integrated design and product management in the development process.
 * Implemented a behavior driven development (BDD) process where agile acceptance criteria defined by product management are directly mapped to continuous integration tests.
 * Set high engineering standards for the team including greater than 80% unit test coverage, greater than 80% automated integration test coverage, extensive instrumentation for collecting business and operational metrics, and remote configuration.
-* Encouraged the adoption of modern development techniques and technologies for improved developer productivity, including dependency injection, MVVM user interface design, and asynchronous programming using the C# Task Parallel Library, Reactive Extension, ReactiveUI and Reactive Cocoa.
+* Encouraged the adoption of modern development techniques and technologies for improved developer productivity, including dependency injection, MVVM user interface design, and asynchronous programming using the C# Task Parallel Library, Reactive Extensions, ReactiveUI and Reactive Cocoa.
 * Lead developer on the initial release of both the Mac and Windows clients.

 *January, 2010 - June, 2012*: **Amazon.com, Technical Program Manager** (AmazonWireless)